A Note from the Children’s Pastor

-Here at IAC, we hope our children participate in the service, Children’s Church, fun family events, and the sacraments.
+Here at IAC, we hope our children participate in the service, KID’s Church, fun family events, and the sacraments.
 We offer these things to help form them in the faith, but we also realize that we often learn about God from watching them follow God!
 While a team of dedicated volunteers teaches our kids on Sunday mornings, we also focus on equipping you, the child’s parents, to be the primary spiritual heroes in your children’s lives.
 We are partnering with you, not the other way around!

 Held by Him,

 Children are always welcome to stay with their parents in the service.
 Or, they can experience love and care from our teachers and helpers in KID’s Church, as well as engage with the Big Story of God in ways appropriate to their age.
 Here’s what to do if you want your kids to participate in KID’s Church: